 Two years before Oscar Jacobsen designed the first cast aluminum greens mower, he had, in 1921, already unveiled his original power mower.
 Christened the 4-Acre Mower, the product was intended to cut the “vast estates of millionaires,” with its 24-inch cutting swath.

-Remarkably, the Jacobsen cutting unit, key to the brand’s legendary quality-of-cut, has changed very little from Oscar Jacobsen’s original design.
+Remarkably, the Jacobsen cutting unit, the key to the brand’s legendary quality of cut, has changed very little from Oscar Jacobsen’s original design.
 With minor refinements implemented over the years, the Jacobsen cutting unit’s design has evolved to become what is known today as the TrueSet™ cutting unit.
 The team at Jacobsen describes the TrueSet unit, distinguished by being fast to set and easy to adjust, as having made the best cutting unit even better.

 The bedknife of the TrueSet cutting unit is held in place with over 425 pounds of force, a standard Jacobsen identifies as “industry-leading holding power,” and the entire unit is built on a welded frame, as opposed to a bolted one, to provide strength and stability for extended years of use.
 From its tapered, spring-loaded and greaseable roller bearings to its classic XP™ reels, it seems the engineers and designers at Jacobsen have overlooked no details in refining its state-of-the-art cutting unit, built to ensure that the standards set in 1921 continue today.